kanishka070/deepfake-detector/README.md

 - ⚡ Real-time deepfake detection
 - 📊 Confidence score display
 - 📱 Mobile responsive design
-- 🎨 Clean, modern UI
+- 🎨 Clean, modern UI with an interactive 3D Model
 - 🔄 Loading states and error handling

 ### How It Works